Best 5 days in Oahu itinerary: Covers whole island!

 Honolulu Zoo

 Honolulu Zoo is a great escape from the city and the beaches to see animals in natural surroundings.
-If you are traveling with kids this is a great place to spend a few hours in the day.
+If you are visiting Oahu with kids, this is a great place to spend a few hours in the day.

-The zoo is beautifully landscaped and there is a large variety of animals to see.
-You can see unique frog species, turtles and even a Komodo Dragon here.
+The zoo is beautifully landscaped, and there is a large variety of animals to see.
+You can see unique frog species, turtles, and even a Komodo Dragon here.
+We had never seen a Komodo dragon before, so it was exciting!

 There is a playground here as well that kids will enjoy.
 There is a parking fee and an admission fee to visit.